 The Bottom Line

 It is really important that you have a thorough background check on tenants before having them on your property.
-There is no good in renting to bad tenants and regretting it afterward.
+There is no good in renting to bad tenants and regretting it afterwards.